OzTamir/OzTamir.com/README.md

 #### The repo for my personal website, [OzTamir.com] (http://oztamir.com)

-Basiclly a modified version of [MyResume] (https://bootstrapmade.com/free-html-bootstrap-template-my-resume/), see credits.txt for more info.

 ## Libraries in use:
+    - [Bootstrap] (https://getbootstrap.com/) Used for styling
+    - [AOS] (https://github.com/michalsnik/aos) Used for zooming the text
     - [BOOTSTRA.386] (https://github.com/kristopolous/BOOTSTRA.386) used in the 404 page.